trilogy-group/cloudfixLinter-demo/README.md

 to create the resources

 3. Since CloudFix waits 14 days before it makes recommendations for resources, there will be no reccomendations for the resources just created.
-You can either mock the recommendations, or use vloudfix.
+You can either mock the recommendations, or use CloudFix.
 #### To use mock recommendations.
 In order to generate mock recommnedations and tell the linter that it needs to read reccomendations from a file rather than from CloudFix itself, on the terminal run